Moss Town & Great Exuma Island

 06. Visit Moriah Harbour Cay National Park

-One of a few national parks in the Bahamas, this 22,0000-hectare protected area is home to powder white sand beaches, blue holes, coral reefs, mangrove sanctuaries, and rolling sand dunes.
-Here you can kayak, snorkel, kiteboard, bird watching, and wander the endless trails and boardwalks.
+The Moriah Harbour Cay National Park is a national park among the few in the Bahamas, this 22,000-hectare protected area is home to pristine white sand beaches, blue holes, coral reefs, mangrove sanctuaries, and rolling sand dunes.
+Here, you can go kayaking, snorkeling, kitesurfing, birdwatching, and explore the countless trails and boardwalks.

 Things to do